-During the 35th annual BEYA Gala, the 2021 Black Engineer of the Year Award went to Gerald Johnson, executive vice president, Global Manufacturing.
-He was recognized for his commitment to mentoring, promoting diversity, equity, inclusion, and leading General Motors’ (GM) efforts to support the United States during the pandemic.
+During the 35th annual BEYA Gala, the 2021 Black Engineer of the Year Award went to Gerald Johnson, executive vice president of global manufacturing.
+He was recognized for his commitment to mentoring, promoting diversity, equity, inclusion, and leading General Motors (GM) efforts to support the United States during the pandemic.

-Johnson, the first Black executive to lead manufacturing at General Motors, heads GM’s global manufacturing operations, manufacturing engineering, and labor relations organizations.
+Johnson, the first Black executive to lead manufacturing at GM, heads global manufacturing operations, manufacturing engineering, and labor relations organizations.
 He is a member of the GM Senior Leadership Team and reports to Mary Barra, chairman, and CEO of General Motors Company.

 Johnson is the third GM employee to be named Black Engineer of the Year after Alicia Boler Davis in 2018 and Ed Welburn, the sixth design chief in GM’s history, in 2015.
 Boler Davis and Welburn both made comments during the live-streamed ceremony.

-Retired Lieutenant General Bruce T. Crawford, 2020 Black Engineer of the Year, and former chief information officer, United States Army, beamed in for the prestigious black-tie “Passing the Torch” ceremony with his wife to congratulate the 2021 winner of the award.
+Retired Lt.
+Gen. Crawford, 2020 Black Engineer of the Year, and former chief information officer of the United States Army, beamed in for the prestigious black-tie “Passing the Torch” ceremony with his wife to congratulate the 2021 winner of the award.